data-mie/dbt-course/labs/lab8.md

   ```
   {{ config(materialized='incremental', unique_key='order_id') }}
   ```
-  (3) Run `dbt run -s orders` and inspect the compiled SQL that is being executed.
+  (3) Run `dbt --debug run -s orders` and inspect the compiled SQL that is being executed.
 Does it look like it's working correctly?
 You should now see a merge statement instead of an insert.

 </details>